Vittozich/react-test-app/README.md

 <hr>

-In index.js imports main component and output all code to index.html
+In index.js imports the main component and all code to index.html

 <hr>